Velocidex/velociraptor-web/content/docs/artifacts/misc.md

   This artifact is designed to be reused by other artifacts that need to access user data.

+  {{% notice note %}}

+    Any artifacts that look into the HKEY_USERS registry hive should be using the `Windows.Registry.NTUser` artifact instead of accessing the hive via the API.
+The API only makes the currently logged in users available in that hive and so if we rely on the windows API we will likely miss any settings for users not currently logged on.

+  {{% /notice %}}

+precondition: SELECT OS From info() where OS = 'windows'

 parameters:
  - name: KeyGlob
    default: Software\Microsoft\Windows\CurrentVersion\Explorer\ComDlg32\**

  - name: UserHomes
    default: C:\Users\*\NTUSER.DAT